Our Mission: Help Students to Achieve Their Goals

 Introduction to Legal Studies – LAW 6050 (3 credits)

-Introduction to Legal Studies (“ILS”) begins two weeks immediately prior to the official start of law school classes and continues in the fall, winter and spring trimesters.
-The course is intended to reinforce knowledge of the substantive law and to teach skills and strategies for learning and understanding by helping students develop competency in a number of areas including the foundations of the United States legal structure; the organization and structuring of course related materials; the identification of critical facts in a hypothetical and their effective evaluation; strategies for identifying legal issues and learning legal analysis; the ability to deconstruct, understand and apply rules of law and directions on preparing for class, time management and taking law school and bar exam style tests.
+Introduction to Legal Studies begins two weeks immediately prior to the official start of law school classes and continues in the fall, winter and spring trimesters.
+The course reinforces knowledge of the substantive law and to teach skills and strategies for learning and understanding by helping students develop competency in a number of areas including the foundations of the United States legal structure; the organization and structuring of course related materials; the identification of critical facts in a hypothetical and their effective evaluation; strategies for identifying legal issues and learning legal analysis; the ability to deconstruct, understand and apply rules of law and directions on preparing for class, time management and taking law school and bar exam style tests.
 This is a graded course (Pass/Fail) with assessments given throughout the year.

 Mastering Legal Analysis – LAW 6830 (2 credits)

-Mastering Legal Analysis is designed to improve students’ ability to deconstruct legal rules, to explain and evaluate the significance of facts, to thoroughly support conclusions of law, and to effectively organize content.
+Mastering Legal Analysis improves students’ ability to deconstruct legal rules, to explain and evaluate the significance of facts, to thoroughly support conclusions of law, and to effectively organize content.
 These skills are critical in applying law to the hypothetical questions typical of both law school and bar exams.
 The hands-on learning methodology used in the course will include in-class analytical and writing work in both individual and group settings.
 This is a graded course.